Red Cliff (film): Part II

-Sun Shangxiang returns to base from Cao Cao's camp with a map of the enemy formation.
+Sun Shangxiang returns from Cao Cao's camp with a map of the enemy formation.
 Zhou Yu and Zhuge Liang decide to attack Cao Cao's navy with fire after predicting that a special climatic condition will soon cause the winds to blow from the southeast – a direction to their advantage.
-Before the battle, Sun Quan's forces feast on rice dumplings to celebrate the Winter Solstice.
-Meanwhile, Zhou Yu's wife, Xiaoqiao, after over hearing the battle plan heads towards Cao Cao's camp alone secretly in the hope of persuading Cao to give up his ambitious plans.
+Before the battle, Sun Quan's forces feast on tangyuan to celebrate the Winter Solstice.
+Meanwhile, Zhou Yu's wife, Xiao Qiao, heads towards Cao Cao's camp alone secretly in the hope of persuading Cao Cao to end the war.
 She fails to convince Cao Cao and decides to distract him with an elaborate tea ceremony to buy time for her side.

 The battle begins when the southeast wind starts blowing in the middle of the night.
-Sun Quan's forces launch their attack on Cao Cao's navy by ramming smaller boats that are set aflame into Cao's larger battleships.
-On the other hand, Liu Bei's forces, whose departure from the alliance was a ruse, start attacking Cao Cao's forts on land.
+Sun Quan's forces launch their attack on Cao Cao's navy by ramming smaller boats that are set aflame into the larger enemy battleships.
+Meanwhile, Liu Bei's forces, whose departure from the alliance turns out to be a ruse, start attacking Cao Cao's forts on land.
 By dawn, Cao Cao's entire navy has been destroyed.
-The allies launch another offensive on Cao Cao's ground army in his forts and succeed in breaking through using testudo formation despite suffering heavy casualties.
+The allies launch another offensive on Cao Cao's ground army and succeed in breaking through using the testudo formation despite suffering heavy casualties.
 Although Cao Cao is besieged in his main camp, he manages to hold Zhou Yu at sword point after ambushing him with the help of Cao Hong.
-Xiahou Jun also shows up with Xiaoqiao as a hostage and threatens to kill her if the allies do not surrender.
-Just then, Zhao Yun manages to reverse the situation by rescuing Xiaoqiao with a surprise attack, while Sun Quan fires an arrow that grazes the top of Cao Cao's head and cuts his topknot loose.
+Xiahou Jun also shows up with Xiao Qiao as a hostage and threatens to kill her if the allies do not surrender.
+However, Zhao Yun manages to reverse the situation by rescuing Xiao Qiao with a surprise attack, while Sun Quan fires an arrow that grazes the top of Cao Cao's head and cuts his topknot loose.
 Cao Cao is now at the mercy of the allies, but they spare his life and leave.
-In the final scene, Zhou Yu and Zhuge Liang have a final conversation before Zhuge walks away into the far distance with the newborn foal Mengmeng.
+In the final scene, Zhou Yu and Zhuge Liang have a final conversation before the latter walks away with the newborn foal Mengmeng.